 Your interest rate depends on your credit score.
 If you don’t have great credit, you might need a cosigner for your auto loan.

 Unless you can afford the entire cost of a home upfront, you’ll need a mortgage.
 It’s a type of secured loan that banks offer, usually with a low interest rate.
 If you can’t afford your mortgage payments and fall behind, you could lose your property.

 Home equity is the amount of your home’s value that belongs to you.
 In other words, it’s the total value minus anything you owe on it to a bank or other creditor.

-You can use a home equity loan for almost anything, but your home is used as security if you can’t pay back your loan.
+You can typically borrow up to 85% of the equity you have in your home.
+People can use home equity loans for almost anything, but your home is used as security if you can’t pay back your loan.
 This means it could go into foreclosure if you fall behind on payments.

 Personal loans can be a good option if you need cash.
 Whether you’re trying to pay off high-interest credit card debt or stay up to date on bills, you can use personal loans for many things.
 As with any financial decision, though, you’ll want to shop around and consider your decision carefully.

 Unsecured personal loans are harder to get because they require a strong credit score.
 Payday loans are considered personal loans, but they should be avoided since they are short-term, high-interest loans.
 If you can’t pay it back by your next payday, don’t get a payday loan.